eudesgit/pwa-rbf-sample/README.md

 A sample of a Progressive Web App using React; Bootstrap and Firebase's Cloud Firestore and Cloud Functions.

+## Dependencies

+### Bootstrap 4

+The best CSS framework is added by NPM and we use its CSS only.
+It's the easiest and lightest way avoiding React components that are too heavy and complex to customise.
+You have full control of Bootstrap's classes.

 ## Set up

 ### Set up Firebase Firestore